jrogey/PyCanvas/Documentation/Edges.py.md

 Raises a ValueError if int input for direction is outside expected range (1-4).
 Raises a TypeError if input is not int, str, or Node.

+## invertArrow()
+---
+Inverts the direction for the arrow pointing between two nodes.